dakuglin/front-end-study-guide/README.md

 State -
 * State is a data structure that starts
+* Desribing the current values of a mutable object (mutabe can be changed)
+* For example a shopping cart, for any given time it can have a different amount in it

 State Hooks -
 * Allow you to use state without a class component

+Redux -
+* Redux is another way to manage state

 ## Features_of_React